NITI Aayog building sealed for 48 hrs after staffer tests COVID-19 positive

 The NITI Aayog building in the National Capital has been sealed for 48 hours after a director-level officer tested positive for coronavirus, a senior official said on Tuesday.
 "A director-level officer working at NITI Bhavan has been tested positive for COVID-19.
-Today at 9 am, he got his report, and then he informed authorities," Alok Kumar adviser at NITI Aayog told PTI.
+Today at 9 am, he got his report, and then he informed authorities," Alok Kumar, an adviser at NITI Aayog, told PTI.

 He further said that those who came in contact with the person have been asked to go on self-quarantine.
 "We are following necessary protocol and the health ministry has been informed and all the due processes will be followed.
 So, we are closed for 48 hours," Kumar added.